Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Strong lensing models

 and

-Here, $L_0$ is a reference luminosity, which we assume to be that of the BCG.
-We adopt the total $\HE$ magnitudes in the above scaling relations, since they have been proved to be good proxies of the total mass of the galaxies \citep{grillo, b19}.
+Here, $L_0$ is a reference luminosity, which we assumed to be that of the BCG.
+We adopted the total $\HE$ magnitudes in the above scaling relations since they have been proved to be good proxies of the total mass of the galaxies \citep{grillo, b19}.
 The total magnitude of the BCG in the $\HE$ band is $\HE^\mathrm{ref} = 15.37$.
-Following the prescription by \citet{b19, b21}, we fitted the values of the slope $\alpha$ and the normalization $\sigma_\mathrm{ref}$ of Eq.~\eqref{sc1}, which generalizes the Faber--Jackson relation \citep{faber}, by employing the measured 22 stellar velocity dispersion velocities $\sigma_\mathrm{gal}$ (see above).
-We also included an additional free parameter the intrinsic scatter $\Delta \sigma_\mathrm{ap}$ of the measured velocities around the scaling relation.
-We relied on the Bayesian approach shown in \cite{b19}, and considered 12 walkers performing $10\,000$ steps each.
+Following the prescription by \citet{b19, b21}, we fitted the values of the slope, $\alpha$, and the normalisation, $\sigma_\mathrm{ref}$, of Eq.~\eqref{sc1}, which generalises the Faber--Jackson relation \citep{faber}, by employing the measured 22 stellar velocity dispersion velocities, $\sigma_\mathrm{gal}$ (see above).
+We also included an additional free parameter: the intrinsic scatter, $\Delta \sigma_\mathrm{ap}$, of the measured velocities around the scaling relation.
+We relied on the Bayesian approach shown in \cite{b19} and considered 12 walkers performing $10\,000$ steps each.
 We adopted the following uniform priors: $[\alpha_\mathrm{min}, \alpha_\mathrm{max}] = [0.0, 1.0]$, $[\sigma_\mathrm{ref, min}, \sigma_\mathrm{ref,max}] = [100\,\kms, 600\,\kms]$, and $[\Delta \sigma_\mathrm{ap, min}, \Delta \sigma_\mathrm{ap, max}] = [0\,\kms, 100\,\kms]$.
 The result is shown in Fig.~\ref{fig:fjfit}.
-The black solid line is the best-fit scaling relation (obtained with the set of values maximizing the likelihood, ML), whereas the light orange band represents the best-fit mean scatter $\Delta \sigma_\mathrm{ap}$ around the relation.
-In Fig.~\ref{fig:fjcorner} we show the marginalized posterior probability distribution for the Faber--Jackson relation calibration.
-With respect to previous works by \cite{b19, b21} where the same approach was followed for different lens galaxy clusters, we find a lower median value of $\alpha$: we recovered $\alpha = 0.21 \pm 0.04$, whereas \cite{b19, b21} found values of $\alpha \in [0.27,0.30]$.
+The black solid line is the best-fit scaling relation (obtained with the set of values maximising the likelihood), whereas the light orange band represents the best-fit mean scatter, $\Delta \sigma_\mathrm{ap}$, around the relation.
+In Fig.~\ref{fig:fjcorner}, we show the marginalised posterior probability distribution for the Faber--Jackson relation calibration.
+With respect to previous works by \cite{b19, b21}, where the same approach was followed for different lens galaxy clusters, we found a lower median value of $\alpha$.
+We recovered $\alpha = 0.21 \pm 0.04$, whereas \cite{b19, b21} found values of $\alpha \in [0.27,0.30]$.